Interstate 55 in Louisiana: Manchac swamp

 From the south, I-55 begins at an interchange with I-10 (exit 210) at the northern edge of LaPlace, an unincorporated community located about 20 mi west of New Orleans.
 A pair of ramps accommodate traffic heading to and from the city with the remaining movements provided by exit 1, a nearby half-diamond interchange with US 51.
 The first 23 mi of I-55 consist of a four-lane concrete viaduct known as the Manchac Swamp Bridge, which cuts through the thickly wooded swamp along the western shore of Lake Pontchartrain.
-For this entire stretch, I-55 is cosigned with US 51, and the latter's ground-level pre-Interstate alignment serves as a frontage road along the northbound span.
+For this entire stretch, I-55 is cosigned with US 51, and the latter's ground-level pre-Interstate alignment (Old US 51) serves as a frontage road along the northbound span.
 The structure is only 0.7 mi shorter than the nearby Lake Pontchartrain Causeway, the world's longest continuous bridge over water, and both serve to connect the New Orleans area with its suburban outgrowth north of the lake.

 After 14.4 mi, I-55 elevates higher to cross Pass Manchac, a short waterway connecting Lake Pontchartrain with Lake Maurepas that historically served as an international boundary during the 18th and 19th centuries.
 It is currently the boundary between Louisiana's St. John the Baptist and Tangipahoa parishes.
 The community situated along the pass is called Manchac and features a number of boat houses and fishing camps flanking the highway.
 About 8 mi north of the Manchac exit, I-55 descends to ground level, and an exit primarily serving southbound traffic marks the end of the frontage road.